-A model is not identifiable if two different sets of parameter values generate the same model for the data, which often happens when a model is overparametrized.
-This cause of non-identifiability is termed parameter redundancy (Catchpole and Morgan (1997)).
+A model is not identifiable if two different sets of parameter values generate the same model for the data, which often happens when a model is over-parametrized.
+This cause of non-identifiability is termed parameter redundancy (Catchpole & Morgan, 1997).
 A parameter-redundant model can be rearranged as a function of a smaller set of parameters, which are themselves functions of the initial parameters.
-Parameter-redundant models have a flat ridge in their likelihood surface, which precludes unique maximum likelihood (ML) estimates for some of the parameters (Catchpole and Morgan (1997)).
-For a loglinear parameter-redundant model, undefined or large standard errors for nonestimable parameters are often reported using numerical optimization methods.
-An overview of identifiability and parameter redundancy is given by Catchpole and Morgan (1997) and Catchpole, Morgan and Freeman (1998).
-Cole, Morgan and Titterington (2010) provide several ecological examples on this topic.
+Parameter-redundant models have a flat ridge in their likelihood surface, which precludes unique maximum likelihood (ML) estimates for some of the parameters (Catchpole & Morgan, 1997).
+For a log-linear parameter-redundant model, undefined or large standard errors for nonestimable parameters are often reported using numerical optimization methods.
+An overview of identifiability and parameter redundancy is given by Catchpole & Morgan (1997) and Catchpole et al. (1998).
+Cole et al. (2010) provide several ecological examples on this topic.
 Identifiability is crucial when exploring complex associations between factors, because interaction terms quickly become nonestimable in the presence of zero cell counts.
 Therefore, we require methods that identify the highest level of interaction complexity that can be explored for a given data set.